Modules

 - name: "lepton"

-The subsequent explanations will not show the full indentation but will assume key-value pairs in parallel with the module name.
+The subsequent explanations will not show the full indentation but will assume key-value pairs in parallel with the module name

 Container image

-In an section called image, specify the container registry, repository, and tag where your Module image can be downloaded.
+, specify the container registry, repository, and tag where your Module image can be downloaded.
 It must be publicly accessible.

 image: